In which places should a weather station be situated and why?

 5. Safe and Reachable

-While environmental factors are paramount, practical considerations are also important.
-The station should be in a secure area to prevent vandalism or damage while remaining accessible for regular maintenance, calibration, and data collection without compromising its environmental integrity.
+While environmental factors are very important, practical considerations matter too.
+The station should be in a safe area to avoid vandalism or damage.
+It should also be easy to access for regular maintenance, calibration, and data collection.
+This way, we can keep its environmental integrity intact.

 6. Consistent with the Purpose Intended